isb-cgc/readthedocs/docs/source/sections/outreach/User Credit Guidelines.rst

 For each of the four ISB-CGC credit tiers above, ISB-CGC leaders will coordinate directly with individual researchers to provide access to the platform.
 For tier 3 projects, the CGC Pilots will also consult with the researchers to provide support and suggest approaches that may expedite and reduce the cost of the project.

+We will also encourage people in Tiers 2, 3 & 4 to apply for credits at the NIH Commons Credits Portal.
+We are in contact with Onix, a Google Partner / Reseller, as they work through the process to become a conformant cloud provider.

 **Important Notes**